Zeta611/react-trace/README.md

 <img src="https://github.com/user-attachments/assets/8d07d3bd-1dc7-4156-9a40-314a38ebe540" alt="React-tRace logo">

-React-tRace is a React hooks reference interpreter based on a formal semantics.
+React-tRace is a React Hooks reference interpreter based on a formal semantics.
 It interprets React-like components, tracking render cycles, state updates, and effect executions to detect inefficient re-renders at runtime.

 ---